 Vote on Election Day

-can look up where to vote on Alabama's site
+Voters in Alabama can look up where to vote on Alabama's site.

 What to bring

 - You will need to show photo ID to vote in Alabama.
-Acceptable forms of valid photo ID include: Alabama driver's license (may be expired up to 60 days); Alabama non-driver's ID card (may be expired up to 60 days); Alabama photo voter ID card; digital driver's license or non-driver ID issued by the Alabama Law Enforcement Agency; photo ID card issued by Alabama or any other state; federal government issued ID; US passport; employee ID card issued by the federal government, the State of Alabama, county, municipality, board or other entity in Alabama; student or employee ID issued by a public or private college or university in Alabama (ID can be digital); student or employee ID issued by a state institution of higher learning in any other state (ID can be digital); US military ID; or a valid tribal ID.
+Acceptable forms of valid photo ID include: Alabama driver's license (may be expired up to 60 days); Alabama non-driver's ID card (may be expired up to 60 days); Alabama photo voter ID card; digital driver's license or non-driver ID issued by the Alabama Law Enforcement Agency; photo ID card issued by Alabama or any other state; federal government issued ID; US passport; employee ID card issued by the federal government, the State of Alabama, county, municipality, board or other entity in Alabama; student or employee ID issued by a public or private college or university in Alabama; student or employee ID issued by a state institution of higher learning in any other state; US military ID; or a valid tribal ID.

 - Voters without ID: If you are unable to provide ID, you will be able to vote a provisional ballot.
 In order for your ballot to be counted, you must provide your ID, including your address and your telephone number, to the board of registrars no later than 5:00 P.M. on the Friday following the election.
 If you fail to provide ID to the board of registrars by that time, your ballot will not be counted.
 In addition, voters who do not show valid photo ID at the polls can vote a regular ballot if they are positively identified by two election officials as a voter on the poll list who is eligible to vote and the election officials sign a sworn affidavit.